slash-aech/Machine-Learning-Starters/README.md

 # Machine-Learning-Starters
-This is the submission for club application and my first projects concerning machine learning
+This is the submission for club application and my first projects concerning machine learning.